zouchuhang/Silhouette-Guided-3D/README.md

 - random
 - re
 - torchvision
-- Matlab (will be transferred to python later)
+- Matlab (for FSSR based post process)

 ## Installation
 - Install [mve](https://github.com/simonfuhrmann/mve) by following the instructions.
 This is for FSSR based point cloud refinement.